Conophytum angelicae (Dinter & Schwant.) N. E. Br.

 Light: Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 Soil: These plants thrive best in a porous growing medium that will drain quickly.
 Use a commercial soil mix specially designed for growing succulents or make your own.

 Hardiness: Conophytum angelicae can withstand temperatures as low as 35 to 50 °F (1.7 to 10 °C), USDA hardiness zones 10b to 11b.

 Watering: When Conophytums go dormant in the spring, they require little or no water.
 In the fall, when plants will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.

-Fertilizing: Conophytums are light feeders, and they do not need fertilizer unless they are repotted every two years.
+Fertilizing: Conophytums are light feeders and do not need fertilizer if it is repotted every two years.

 Repotting: These succulents will benefit from repotting.
 The best time to repot a Conophytum is at the beginning of a period of active growth.